-Animated explainers are short, captivating, cartoon-style, and character-led visuals that allow businesses to present even the most boring concept in an entertaining and informative way.
-Animated content not only enables brands to cover the main talking points without putting people to sleep but simplifies messaging and increases understanding.
+Animated explainer videos are short, captivating, cartoon-style, and character-led visuals that allow businesses to present even the most boring concept in an entertaining and informative way.
+Animated videos not only enable brands to cover the main talking points without putting people to sleep but simplify messaging and increase understanding.
 It is a form of creative storytelling to beat the attention span plague, intrigue visitors, and help them feel identified with the narrative.

 Creative storytelling is a need to have, especially in the crowded marketplace that we are living in.
 Brands are spending millions for seconds of attention from customers who are constantly bombarded with information, and oftentimes the messaging is similar.
 Having a quality product is not enough to sell.
 Even if you put your heart and soul into creating something so unique that it can’t be ignored, it may fail to succeed if you don’t market it right.
-Creative storytelling, especially of the visual kind, allows you to present a product in a way that differentiates it from the crowd.
+Creative storytelling, especially in terms of video production campaigns, allows you to present a product in a way that differentiates it from the crowd.

 Some products are fairly easy to sell with the right marketing strategy.
 But what if you have a really great product that just looks boring?
 Animated storytelling can help turn it into an experience that customers can consume.
 And even if your business or product looks like a total snooze-fest, the entertainment value that animation provides can be applied to pretty much everything, even things as boring as watching paint dry.

 Animated explainer videos do exactly that – they help you to get noticed in the noise of competitors’ messages, show how your offerings can make life better, and highlight distinct and unique characteristics and advantages.
 Visual content has the power to drive more eyeballs to your business… unless it is crappy.
 Fortunately, there are designers who know how to create amazing animated explainers so that your audience is captivated from beginning to end.
 Here are some of our favorites.

 Table of Contents